-In order to comply with STCW Maritime and Coastguard Agency regulations, all delegates attending Merchant Navy Courses must provide a Seaman’s Discharge Book, Passport or Driving Licence when attending the centre.
-Failure to comply with this requirement will lead to a delay in the issue of Certificates.
+To comply with STCW Maritime and Coastguard Agency regulations, all delegates attending Merchant Navy courses must provide a seaman’s discharge book, passport or driving licence when attending the centre.
+Failure to comply with this requirement will lead to a delay in the issue of your certificate.

 Before embarking on this course you must be 16 years old and have received approved training in Medical First Aid.